kavia-common/network-management-5556-5683/FrontendApplication/README.md

 ## Environment Variables

 - REACT_APP_API_BASE_URL
-  - Base URL for the backend API, e.g., http://localhost:5000
+  - Base URL for the backend API (e.g., http://localhost:3001).
+  - If omitted, requests are made relative to the current origin (useful if CRA proxy is configured).
 - REACT_APP_USE_MOCKS
-  - When "true", the app uses an in-memory mock API instead of calling the backend
+  - When "true", the app uses an in-memory mock API instead of calling the backend.
+  - Useful for UI-only development without a running backend.
 - REACT_APP_PAGINATION_PAGE_SIZE_DEFAULT
   - Integer default page size for the devices list pagination UI.
 Defaults to 10 if unset.

+A sample configuration is provided in .env.example.

 If you migrate to Vite later, use VITE_API_BASE_URL, VITE_USE_MOCKS, and VITE_PAGINATION_PAGE_SIZE_DEFAULT.

+## Backend Compatibility Notes

+- Pagination contract (server-side):
+  - GET /devices supports query params: ?page=<int>&limit=<int>
+  - Response shape must be:
+    { items: Device[], total: number, page: number, limit: number }
+- Client fallback:
+  - If the backend returns a plain array, the frontend will compute pagination client-side while keeping the UI consistent.
+- ID mapping:
+  - The frontend maps device identifiers from either id or _id to id uniformly.

 ## API Endpoints (expected)